jcgregorio/blog/content/news/2025/03/the-fundamental-axiom-of-project-planning/index.md

 can definitely say when we are going to start.
 But when, exactly, will we finish that journey of 1,000 miles?
 Presuming we're going to walk, that's going to take quite a while and the exact finish date of our journey is going to be highly variable.
-Like highly higly variable.
 Consider hiking the Appalachian Trail:

 > Completing the entire 2,190+ miles of the Appalachian Trail (A.T.) in one trip
 > is a mammoth undertaking.
 Each year, thousands of hikers attempt a thru-hike;